 From time to time, your iPhone may stop connecting to 3G/4G networks, preventing you from making or receiving calls, or using wireless data.
 There are a number of reasons why this can happen, including that the iPhone doesn't recognize the SIM card.

 You'll know this is happening a message will pop up on your iPhone screen warning of "No SIM Card Installed".
-You'll also notice that in the top left corner of the screen, the carrier name and signal bars that are usually there have been replaced by "No SIM."
+You'll also notice that in the top left corner of the screen, the carrier name and signal bars/dots that are usually there have been replaced by "No SIM" or "Searching."
 In most cases, the problem is just that your SIM card has become slightly dislodged.
 Once you re-seat it, all should be well.
 And, luckily, fixing this problem requires no more than a paper clip.

 Locating the SIM Card

 At the top of the iPhone (original, 3G, 3GS models), between the hold button and the headphone jack is a slot with a tiny hole in it.
 This is the tray that holds the SIM card.